open-telemetry/opentelemetry.io/content/en/community/marketing-guidelines.md

+---
-# OpenTelemetry Marketing Guidelines for Contributing Organizations
+title: OpenTelemetry Marketing Guidelines for Contributing Organizations
+linkTitle: Marketing Guidelines
+---

 OpenTelemetry (a.k.a.
 "OTel") is a collaboration among end-users, adjacent OSS projects, and vendors who ultimately sell products and services built upon OTel